dfuenzalida/webgl-aizawa/README.md

 # WebGL Aizawa

 A WebGL animation of the Aizawa Attractor.
-Open `index.html` and enjoy.
+Clone the repo locally, open `index.html` and enjoy.

 ## References